Bungamati

 The first stele of the Licchavi king Amshuverma was found in Bungamati and dated to 605.
 It contains the earliest mention of the Kailashkut Bhawan palace.

 Names and history

 During the Licchavi Kingdom, the town was called Bugayumigrama.
-The word 'Bugayumi' is a Kiratian dialect so it is the proof that the settlement had come into existence since Kirati period before the Christian Era.
+The word 'Bugayumi' is a Kiratian dialect so it is proof that the settlement had come into existence since the Kirati period before the Christian Era.
 During the Malla period, it was called Bungapattan.
 Bungamati is also called Amarapur or Amaravatipur.

-The original settlement of Bungamati was located uphills around the recent 'Chunikhel' area; recent 'Bungamati' being the place of cremation surrounded by huge forest, the original place is still called 'Bugal'.
-It is said that when Red Machhindranath was brought into the valley then the settlement was shifted to present location of Bungamati after the temple of Red Machhindranath was constructed.
+The original settlement of Bungamati was located uphill around the recent 'Chunikhel' area; recent 'Bungamati' being the place of cremation surrounded by huge forest, the original place is still called 'Bugal'.
+It is said that when Red Machhindranath was brought into the valley, then the settlement was shifted to the present location of Bungamati after the temple of Red Machhindranath was constructed.

 Temples and monasteries

 Bungamati is the hometown of the deity Machhindranath, regarded as the patron of the valley and his large shikhara-style temple in the center of the village square is his home for six months of the year; he spends the rest of his time in Patan.
 The process of moving him back and forth between Patan and Bungamati is one of the most important annual festivals in the valley.

 The Karya Binayak Temple, one of the most important temples in Nepal, is dedicated to Ganesha.
 The view is spectacular from the temple, which is surrounded by trees and large bamboo and overlooks the Bagmati valley to the foothills.